 Security and control

-Xcalar Data Platform provides user- and role- based access control including integration with Kerberos, Azure AD, LDAP, OAuth, and other custom authentication and user management services.
+Xcalar Cloud Enterprise provides user- and role- based access control including integration with Kerberos, Azure AD, LDAP, OAuth, and other custom authentication and user management services.
 Xcalar allows admins to control what can be shared within Xcalar.
 Through the dataflow graphs, algorithms and models can be audited and traced back to identify the source data and the owner of the source dataset.